Keto Rolls

 ** 2 eggs will be used for the dough, 1 egg for the egg wash on top.

-TO STORE: Leftover rolls can be stored in the refrigerator, covered, for up to 1 week.
+TO STORE: Leftover keto dinner rolls can be stored in the refrigerator in an airtight container for up to 1 week.

 TO FREEZE: Place the cooled rolls in a ziplock bag and store them in the freezer for up to 6 months.
 Thaw completely before reheating.

-TO REHEAT: You must reheat the rolls, as they are too dense at room temperature/cooled.
-Either microwave for 30 seconds or place them in a preheated oven until warm.
+TO REHEAT: Microwave the rolls for 30 seconds or bake in the oven until warm.

 Nutrition